QualiSystems/Microsoft-Azure-Cloud-Provider-Shell-2G/README.md

 CloudShell validates provided settings and creates the new resource.

-_**Azure Shell 2 Gen requires you to create an appropriate App template, which would be deployed as part of the sandbox reservation.
+_**Microsoft Azure Cloud Provider Shell 2G requires you to create an appropriate App template, which would be deployed as part of the sandbox reservation.
 For details, see the following CloudShell Help article: [Applications' Typical Workflow](https://help.quali.com/Online%20Help/0.0/Portal/Content/CSP/MNG/Mng-Apps.htm?Highlight=App#Adding)**_

 # Updating Python Dependencies for Shells
 This section explains how to update your Python dependencies folder.
 This is required when you upgrade a shell that uses new/updated dependencies.
 It applies to both online and offline dependencies.